meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

       }
   ```

-  We will also need to add `int public stock;`, `int public maxStock`, `int public minStock` and `uint priceInFinney;` and these will need to be set in the constructor.
+We will also need to add `int public stock;`, `int public maxStock`, `int public minStock` and `uint priceInFinney;`.
+These variables will need to be initiliazed in the constructor.
-  I will be setting the stock and maxStock to 50, the minStock to 45(for testing purposes) and the price to 20.
+We'll be setting the stock and maxStock to 50, the minStock to 45(for testing purposes) and the price to 20.
-  The price is in finney, finney is a sub unit under ether.
+The price is in finney.
+Finney is a sub unit under ether.
 1 finney is 0.001 ether.
-  Solidity expects us to use wei because that is the smallest unit for ether.
+Solidity expects us to use wei.
+Wei is the smallest unit for ether.
-  We don't give Solidity our data in wei because it just isn't user-friendly because 1 ether is 1000000000000000000 wei.
+We won't be giving Solidity our data in wei, because it just isn't user-friendly.
+1 ether is 1000000000000000000 wei.
+Or in other words, 1ether is 10^18wei.
-  That is wei we use the price in finney and then multiply by 1 finney to get the wei value.
+That is why we use the price in finney.
+By multiply by 1 finney we get the wei value.
-  Currencies are also always a uint.
+Currencies are also always in uint in Solidity.

-  Now the explanation for the function.
+Now the explanation for the function:

-  `` payable `` this is a modifier to allow this method to be paid.
+ * `` payable `` This is a modifier which allows you to send ether with the function.

-  ``msg.value`` Gives the amount of ether, in wei, that the user send with their transaction.
+ * ``msg.value`` Gives the amount of ether, in wei, that the user send with their transaction.

-   ``if(!client.send(change)) throw;`` Try to send the change back to the sender when they send too much.
+ * ``if(!client.send(change)) throw;`` Send the change back to the sender.
-    if it fails then revert state to before the call was made.
+If it fails then revert state to before the call was made.
+* `stock--`Lowers the stock.

-   Then we just lower the stock and that is our first version of the pay method we will add the auto refill and distribution between stakeholder and contract in a later step.
+This is our first version of the pay method.
+We will expand this method later.

 ```
   function resupply(int amount) payable returns (int) {